-Earth work volume calculations are often performed in the field by land surveyors or civil engineers.
+Earthwork volume calculations are often performed in the field by land surveyors or civil engineers.
 Earthworks surveys are needed to calculate the volume of earthworks for a given project.
-Earth works surveys are often repeated and volume calculations compared over time.
+Earthworks surveys are often repeated and volume calculations compared over time.
 This can be done in two ways:

 – by surveying the area and taking measurements from a topographical survey using traditional land survey equipment and calculating volumes from that data.

-Measuring volumes with a drone is safer, quicker and more cost effective
+Measuring volumes with a drone is safer, quicker and more cost-effective

-In order to make data collection more rapid safer and more cost effective, drones are being used as an alternative option for surveying purposes.
+In order to make data collection more rapid safer and more cost-effective, drones are being used as an alternative option for surveying purposes.
 Survey grade data is rapidly collected across a whole site in a much smaller time frame.
-A traditional survey would often involve repeat visits every few weeks to help accurately monitor how much material has been moved on and off site.
+A traditional survey would often involve repeat visits every few weeks to help accurately monitor how much material has been moved on and off-site.
 By using a drone data collection is much quicker.
 A drone can cover far larger areas with less risk of personnel injury on difficult terrain from falls or machinery.
 By reducing the time frame of data collection it is possible to increase the frequency of surveys.

 Drone deliverables are also better

 Each visit provides an orthographic photograph or a 3d photorealistic model of the whole site as well as a topographical survey and volume report.
-Frequent shorter surveys allowing for rates of movement as well of volumes to be accurately monitored, supplementing your normal weigh bridge with more qualitative and quantitative data.
+Frequent shorter surveys allow for rates of movement as well as volumes to be accurately monitored, supplementing your normal weigh bridge with more qualitative and quantitative data.
 Ultimately, a drone mapping survey can deliver a 3d model or digital twin of both the terrain and physical assets on site.